How to Prepare for Chemo Sessions

 Because chemotherapy is closely associated with harsh and often debilitating side effects like hair loss, nausea, bruising, peripheral neuropathy, and fatigue, it can bring up feelings of dread and anxiety in many patients—even those going in for follow-up treatments.

-Preparing for a chemo session can help you manage some of the anxiety and make your stay at the hospital as comfortable as possible.
 We asked our community of cancer warriors for advice on how to best prepare for chemotherapy.
 Here’s what they suggested:

 Table of Contents